kotenseki-labs/bungo-bot/Try_BungoBot.md

-# 📄 [Click here to try using BungoBot
+# 📄 Click on the link below to start using BungoBot

 https://gemini.google.com/gem/d807a82ae779